 - Add shelves around it.

 - Frame it like its own work of art.

 With a little bit of creativity, you can make a TV blend seamlessly into any apartment or home.

 About the author:

-“Lindsey is the community manager who comes to Siesta Key with several years experience managing luxury communities throughout the DC metropolitan area.
-As a Montgomery County native, Lindsey feels as though Siesta Key is what Rockville has been missing.
+“Lindsey is the community manager who comes to Bell Shady Grove (previously Siesta Key) with several years experience managing luxury communities throughout the DC metropolitan area.
+As a Montgomery County native, Lindsey feels as though Bell Shady Grove is what Rockville has been missing.
 It is centrally located however, it proves that you can have plenty of space without losing style and sophistication.”